 - Increased use or need for one or more pharmaceutical drugs

-- Consumption behaviour (shopping)
+- Consumption behavior (shopping)

 - Increased desire and consumption of high sugar foods